hkhan122/ResumeAnalyzer/README.md

 ## Response Format

-The analyzer provides feedback in a professional, easy-to-read format:
+The analyzer provides feedback in a modern, visually appealing format:

 ```
 Score: X.X/10